sin5678/inav_cn_wiki/Home.md

 ![](http://static.rcgroups.net/forums/attachments/1/5/9/3/2/7/a8809082-59-inav.png)

 iNav is a fork of cleanflight with focus on GPS features.
-It currently supports position hold, RTH with predefined climb height and waypoints.
+It currently supports position hold, RTH with predefined climb height, waypoints and follow-me.
 Both with airplanes & multirotors.

 iNav have some settings that are different than stock cleanflight, and simply restoring settings from older cleanflight won't work.